lennym/busboy-body-parser/README.md

 }
 ```

-If a file has exceeded the file-size limit defined above it will have `null` data and `truncated: true`:
+If a file has exceeded the file-size limit defined above it will have `data: null` and `truncated: true`:

 ```
 // req.files: